 Your score reflects how fast your nervous system recovers under the specific pressures of your role - across five behavioural domains and two decision-state markers.
 The number moves.
 Track the direction.

 Five minutes, once a week.
-Complete it at the same time each week - the consistency matters more than the timing.
+Complete it at the same time each week — the consistency matters more than the timing.
 Every check-in is a direct measure of how your recovery capacity is shifting across the program.
-Your scores feed your personal dashboard, building a picture week by week of what’s moving, what’s holding, and where the work is landing in your actual performance.
-Answer honestly - there are no right answers, only accurate ones.
-Bring patterns you notice to your sessions.
+Answer honestly — there are no right answers, only accurate ones.

 Thank you, mind, for keeping me safe.